El Shafee Elsheikh: Terrorist activity

 In 2011, Elsheikh took part in protests by the banned Islamist group Muslims Against Crusades.
 He was arrested at one such counter-rally to an English Defence League (EDL) march on 11 September 2011, alongside Alexanda Kotey, the later "Jihadi George".
 They were suspects in relation to a stabbing committed during the demonstration and released the same day without charge.
 In 2012, Elsheikh left the United Kingdom for Syria to fight government forces, joining Jabhat al-Nusra.
 As various jihadist factions had allied themselves against the Assad government, Elsheikh eventually joined the Islamic State.

 In 2014 and 2015, IS held dozens of European and North American captives, and the brutal conditions of their detention were widely reported.
 Four English-speaking terrorists played a central role in the brutality.
 Their identities were initially either not known or security officials did not make their identities known to the public.
 Due to their British accents, their captives dubbed them The Beatles, with Mohammed Emwazi, the most well-known of the group, having been dubbed "Jihadi John".
-Elsheikh and Alexanda Kotey were identified as potential members of "the Beates" around 2013, after hostages mentioned that they talked about their arrests at a EDL march in 2011, with their arrests and questioning having been recorded on video.
+Elsheikh and Alexanda Kotey were identified as potential members of "the Beatles" around 2013, after hostages mentioned that they talked about their arrests at an EDL march in 2011, with their arrests and questioning having been recorded on video.
 Voice analysis showed a "very strong likelihood" that Elsheikh's voice was a match for the "Beatle" who acted as the main torturer for the group.
-Elsheikh was further linked to the group through a Telegram channel found a mobile phone was seized from his brother, who was arrested during the anti-gun crime intitiative Operation Trident.
+Elsheikh was further linked to the group via a Telegram channel found on a mobile phone which was seized from his brother, who was arrested during the anti-gun crime initiative Operation Trident.

 On 30 March 2017, Elsheikh and four other men were named as suspected terrorists, by the United States State Department, under Executive Order 13224.
 This Executive Order signed by US President George W. Bush, shortly after al-Qaeda's attacks on 9/11, allowed the State Department to bar US citizens, US financial institutions, and other US corporations, from having any financial transactions with designated individuals.

 Syrian Democratic Forces (SDF) captured Elsheikh and Kotey, on 24 January 2018 near the Turkish border to Syria as they fled from the collapse of the short-lived Islamic State-claimed territories.
 The pair were reported to have been trying to blend in with genuine civilian refugees, fleeing the collapse of the last IS enclaves.
 While the pair were identified as "Jihadi Ringo" and "Jihadi George", there was uncertainty over who was which, with Elsheikh often being referred to by either name, though he has been consistently referred to as the former since 2025.